andrewbanchich/shreddit/README.md

 On startup, `shreddit` looks for a `shreddit.env` file in the current directory and sets any variables declared there.
 However, this is purely optional.

+## Dry run

+You can use `--dry-run` or `SHREDDIT_DRY_RUN=true` to see what it would do without it actually doing anything.

+## Other features

+These are the other features [Python Shreddit had](https://github.com/x89/Shreddit/blob/master/shreddit.yml.example).

+I'll be adding these as I go along.
+PRs are welcome!

+[x] - Dry run - preview what would happen with given configuration.
+[] - Hours of comments you want to preserve.
+[] - Max score - preserve comments with a score higher than this.
+[] - Comment sorting
+[] - Clear vote - Remove your votes before deleting.
+[] - Item - configure what kinds of items to delete (submissions, comments, etc.)
+[] - Subreddit whitelist - anything in given subreddits will not be deleted.
+[] - Whitelist IDs - preserve specific posts by listing their IDs.
+[] - Preserve distinguished - Don't deleted distinguished comments.
+[] - Preserve gilded - Don't deleted gilded comments.

+Other feature ideas are welcome.